-- to school officials with legitimate educational interest; - to officials of other schools in which the student seeks or intends to enroll; - to federal, state and local authorities involving an audit or evaluation of federal legal requirements for compliance with education programs; - to Veterans Administration officials: - to persons or organizations providing financial aid to students if the information is necessary to determine eligibility for an amount of aid, conditions of aid, or to enforce the terms and conditions of aid; - to organizations conducting studies for or on behalf of educational agencies or institutions; to accrediting organizations carrying out accreditation functions; - to parents of dependent students according to the Internal Revenue Code of 1986; - to comply with federal law (e.g. The Patriot Act), a judicial order or lawfully issued subpoena; - to persons in an emergency if the information is necessary to protect the health or safety of students or other persons; - to a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, the school may disclose the final results of a disciplinary proceeding conducted by the institution with respect to that alleged crime or offense; - to interested individuals in connection with the final results of an institutional disciplinary proceeding related to an alleged crime of violence to include only the name of the student, the violation committed, and any sanction imposed by the institution, if the student was found to be in violation of rules or policies regarding such crimes; - to the parent of a student under 21 if the institution determines that the student has committed a disciplinary violation of its drug or alcohol rules or policies or violation of any federal, state or local law.
+- to Veterans Administration officials; - to persons or organizations providing financial aid to students if the information is necessary to determine eligibility for an amount of aid, conditions of aid, or to enforce the terms and conditions of aid; - to organizations conducting studies for or on behalf of educational agencies or institutions; to accrediting organizations carrying out accreditation functions; - to parents of dependent students according to the Internal Revenue Code of 1986; - to comply with federal law (e.g. The Patriot Act), a judicial order or lawfully issued subpoena; - to persons in an emergency if the information is necessary to protect the health or safety of students or other persons; - Information the school has designated as "directory information" - to a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, the school may disclose the final results of a disciplinary proceeding conducted by the institution with respect to that alleged crime or offense; - to interested individuals in connection with the final results of an institutional disciplinary proceeding related to an alleged crime of violence to include only the name of the student, the violation committed, and any sanction imposed by the institution, if the student was found to be in violation of rules or policies regarding such crimes; - to the parent of a student under 21 if the institution determines that the student has committed a disciplinary violation of its drug or alcohol rules or policies or violation of any federal, state or local law.